keepthrifty/keepthrifty.github.io/_posts/2018/2018-01-30-track-your-spending.md

 After all, to retire you'll need to know that your investments are going to reliably cover your annual spending.

-Investment firms often guide you on this applying some multiple of your pre-retirement _income,_ but that doesn't make any sense, does it?
+Investment firms often advise you to figure this out by applying some multiple of your pre-retirement _income,_ but that doesn't make any sense, does it?

 If you make $100,000 a year before retirement but put 50% of that every year into savings, you're going to need a lot less in your retirement accounts than someone who only puts 5% a year into savings.

+_(Snide aside: of course they advise you to do this - it encourages you to invest more than you need, which means they get to charge you more.)_

 By tracking your spending, you can use those numbers to build a realistic post-retirement budget so you can retire with confidence.